mckinley-and-rice/code-of-conduct/GitHub/GitHub.md

 ### Blank Template for each commit as same as change log

-Added :
+Add :
-Changed :
+Change :
-Deprecated :
+Deprecate :
-Removed :
+Remove :
-Fixed :
+Fixe :
 Security :